Do not rely on an official warning to leave. Emergency incidents can start quickly and threaten homes and lives within minutes.

 - General information to keep you up-to-date with developments.

 - Conditions are changing and you need to start taking action now to protect your health, life and your family.

 - You are in imminent danger and need to take action immediately.

 - You will be impacted by the emergency.

-A community alert siren sound may be played over the radio or TV before an emergency warning is broadcast.
-This is known as SEWS (Standard Emergency Warning Signal).
+A distinctive siren sound may be played over the radio or TV before an alert message is broadcast.

 SEWS Community Service Announcement (Includes introduction):

 SEWS Standard Emergency Warning Signal (Siren sound only):

 To download an audio file, right click the link and select 'Save Target As' or 'Save Link as'.